rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## Issues related to Receivers, Transports, & Encodings

-### Constraints on supporting multiple receivers:

-1. Encoding is set per receiver, but do we need to support a subscription supporting more than one receiver with different encodings?
-Tracked as part of [Issue 17](https://github.com/rgwilton/draft-yp-observability/issues/17)

-1. Do we need a per-receiver notification to indicate to a specific receiver that it has been disconnected?
-[Issue 28](https://github.com/rgwilton/draft-yp-observability/issues/28)

 ### Issues related to Transports:

 1. {{transports}} lists quite a lot of rules on what are valid transports and what negotiation/etc is required.
 I think we need to check whether we can weaken some of these (although it is possible that these were imposed during a transport directorate review).